Self Improvement 5: Random Acts of Kindness

 Think of how many times you have been at the receiving end of the random acts of kindness and be grateful for that.

-If you are struggling with the idea and don’t know where to begin then here’s a list of things you could do:
+If you are struggling with the idea and don’t know where to begin then here’s a list random acts of kindness examples:

 Parties are especially helpful if you invite people who are lonely.
 Lonely people are usually older relatives and friends.